When you create a Service Level Objective (SLO), you must define it for a single Honeycomb dataset.

 Your SLO will use your SLI alongside your identified target percentage and time period to evaluate status.

-As you select a level, base it off your current state, which you can find out by doing a count query grouped by your SLI derived column after it has been created.
+As you select a level, base it off your current state, which you can find out by doing a count query grouped by your SLI calculated field after it has been created.

 To create an SLO: